SAP-samples/xsc-cap-migration/DataMigration.md

 **Note:**

-   To grant the necessary privileges for migration using the HANA Cloud self-service migration tool, the target HDI container schema must be accessible by the database user performing the migration.
-Use the following SQL commands to grant these privileges and run it in the target HANA Cloud database system:
+   To grant the necessary privileges for migration using the SAP HANA Cloud self-service migration tool, the target HDI container schema must be accessible by the database user performing the migration.
+Use the following SQL commands to grant these privileges and run it in the target SAP HANA Cloud database system:

    ```
    CREATE LOCAL TEMPORARY COLUMN TABLE #PRIVILEGES LIKE _SYS_DI.TT_SCHEMA_PRIVILEGES;